hepplerj/jasonheppler.org/content/blog/2022-11-19-0-tweets/index.md

 - web
 ---

 Tonight I wrote a small Go script to delete all of my tweets.
-There isn't much to stay about this except that Twitter has always been an ephemeral presence for me --- I've had a somewhat long-standing practice of deleting everything older than three years back (and of syncing tweets to a Google spreadsheet so I still have a copy of everything).
+There isn't much to say about this except that Twitter has always been an ephemeral presence for me --- I've had a somewhat long-standing practice of deleting everything older than three years back (and of syncing tweets to a Google spreadsheet so I still have a copy of everything).

 But the truth is what I write here on my website is the historical record.